For Lawyers and Insurers

 Legislative authority for the Public Trustee’s administration fees

 Section 17 of the Public Trustee Act 1978 allows the Public Trustee to fix the fees and charges for services provided by the Public Trustee.
-These fees are reviewed yearly and published by way of a Public Trustee Fees and Charges Notice in the Government Gazette and can be viewed at http://www.pt.qld.gov.au/about/fees-and-charges/.
+These fees are reviewed yearly and published by way of a Public Trustee Fees and Charges Notice in the Government Gazette and can be viewed on our Fees and Charges page.
 Depending on the proposed Public Trustee’s authority, the service level fee will be calculated in accordance with schedule 4, 5 or 7 of the Notice.
 An asset management fee in accordance with schedule 6 of the Notice will apply to the management of the funds irrespective of whether the Public Trustee’s authority is as trustee, administrator or manager.

 The fees and charges set in accordance with section 17 of the Public Trustee Act 1978 form the basis for the calculations of the fee estimate request software.